cloudtruth/Config-The-Hard-Way/README.md

 ## Technology Details
 You will be using the following technologies and platforms to set up a DevOps environment.

+1. CloudTruth
+    - Used to store all secrets, parameters, and environment variables.
+Any configuration data that you need stored in one location, CloudTruth has you covered.
-1. AWS
+2. AWS
-    - AWS will be used to host the application, cloud infrastructure, and any other services we may need to ensure the *TBD* app is deployed properly.
+    - AWS will be used to host the application, cloud infrastructure, and any other services we may need to ensure the Wordpress app is deployed properly.
-2. GitHub
+3. GitHub
     - To store the application and infrastructure/automation code
-3. Docker
+4. Docker
+    - Although you won't be doing anything directly with Docker, Docker is used to build the containers that run in Kubernetes Pods.
-4. Kubernetes
+5. Kubernetes
-   - To run the Docker image that's created for the containerized *TBD* app.
+   - To run the Docker image that's created for the containerized Wordpress app.
 Kubernetes, in this case, EKS, will be used to orchestrate the container.

 ## Labs
 1. [Prerequisites](https://github.com/cloudtruth/Config-The-Hard-Way/blob/main/prerequisites.md)